Anirod310/Neural-Network-From-Scratch/README.md

 - **IDE**: Any Python IDE
 ## Troubleshooting

-If you are having trouble getting the model to work, you can check the following :
+If you are having troubles getting the model to work, you can check the following :
 - Make sure that you installed the correct dependencies.
 - Make sure that the data are formated correctly.
-If you still have trouble, you can ask for help on a forum or chat room dedicated to linear regression, or contact me at **bousek.dorian@gmail.com**.
+If you still have troubles, you can ask for help on a forum or chat room dedicated to linear regression, or contact me at **bousek.dorian@gmail.com**.

 I hope this helps !